RbtsEvrwhr-Riley/CellSol/website/content/about-cellsol/user-guide.md

 need to use a Bluetooth terminal app, such as "BluTerm".
 We do not work on or endorse any third party apps.

 If you are on a Bluetooth or serial CellSol pylon, typing ,,, on a line by itself will dump the pylon's status and last received strings (in case your phone loses them).
 Our app does this automatically on reconnect.

+## Chatting with IRC (Internet Relay Chat)

+By default, your pylon will connect to IRC on irc.rizon.net port 6667, and create or join the channel CellSol.

+You can also connect to this (or whatever channel you have configured, see the [assembly instructions]({{< ref /cellsol-equipment/esp32/assembly-instructions >}}) by using any IRC client.

+Once you have connected to IRC and joined the channel, you should see a number of users whose names begin with CellSol and end in 4 hex digits.
+These are the IRC users for the CellSol nodes currently connected to the channel.
+These users will relay messages from their node to the IRC channel, starting with the 4 hex digit code of the user that sent the message, followed by the message itself, just like on the CellSol web interface.

+Messages from non-pylon users on the IRC channel will not automatically be relayed by the connected CellSol nodes, in order to save bandwidth.
+For a message to be forwarded onto the network by the connected nodes, it must start with that node's chosen prefix (default is ~~).
+It is most useful if all nodes connecting to the same IRC channel be set up to have the same prefix, and that the topic of the IRC channel is set to report that prefix correctly.

+We hope you enjoy the new IRC feature!